JXCrazy/Edge-detection-tool/README.md

 # Edge-detection-tool
 Noise-robust edge detection, including some codes of detecting edge.
 Readme of Pakage of Edge-detection-tool
-Function 1 “anisotropic_Directional_derivative_filter.m” is used to a set of anisotropic directional derivative filters.
-The spatial support of the filter is [-20,20]×[-20,20] and the orientation angles are uniformly distributed on the interval [0,π].
-3.
-Function 4 “non_maxima_suppression.m” is used to extract the maxima of the gradient magnitude of an image by using the two partial derivatives of the image.
-Refer to M. S. Nixon and A. S. Aguado, “Feature Extraction and Image Processing,” Chapter 3, Newnes, 2002.
-Function 5 “SMED.m” is the edge detector based on scale multiplication.
-Refer to P. Bao, L. Zhang, and X-L Wu, “Canny edge detection enhancement by scale multiplication,” IEEE Trans.
-Pattern Anal.
-Mach.
-Intell., 27(9): 1485-1490, 2005.

 1. “Canny-detector.m” is the Canny detector equipped by the contrast equalization and noise-dependent lower thresholds.Refer to J. Canny, “A computational approach to edge detection,” IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., 8(6): 679-698, 1986.M.
 S. Nixon and A. S. Aguado, “Feature Extraction and Image Processing,” Chapter 3, Newnes, 2002.